LeeJenkins/node-file-manager-esm/README.md

 $ sudo apt-get -y install apache2-utils
 ```

-On Mac, it is included.
+On Mac, it is included natively.

+On Windows, it is included in XAMPP.

 ### Manually add a user
 The following command creates a new `htpasswd` file in the current folder with the user `peter`.
 After creating a new file copy it into the `lib` dir of the app or append the content of the new file to the existing one.